Who me? Japan's Sena Tomita wins a Winter X Games gold

 So, this stop in Aspen shaped up as a showdown between Spain's Queralt Castellet and Mastro, who has been working on the double-cork 1080 — a trick with two off-axis flips that some believe gives her an outside chance to beat Kim in China.

-But Mastro couldn't land either of her double-cork attempts Saturday night, and when her last chance came around, she passed.
+But Mastro couldn't land either of her double-cork attempts Saturday night.
+She came in nursing an ankle injury from earlier this season.
+The falls shook her up, and when her last chance came around, she passed.
 She finished fifth.

 Castellet finished second and Japan's Haruna Matsumoto won her second straight X Games bronze after a final run that included a 1080 and 900.